simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_cruise_details.rst.txt

     :Parameters:
         **cruiseName: string**
           The official cruise name.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
-A full list of cruise names can be retrieved using cruise method.
+A full list of cruise names can be retrieved using `cruises()`_ method.